CognitiveBuilder/HelloCognitiveWorld/prerequisites/1-bluemix_account.md

 ## \#2 Setting up your account

+_Note: that section may happen differently if you've already created an IBM account through the Data Science Experience registration process.
+You don't need to use the specific organization and space names._

 1. Login into the [IBM Bluemix Console](https://console.ng.bluemix.net/login/).

   ![IBM Bluemix Console](img/ibmaccountregister-5.png)

 2. On the first login, IBM Bluemix will ask you to setup a few things.
 After you have accepted the conditions (**step 1**), you need to create an organization (**step 2**).
-You can use "CBC-yourname" as your organization name.
+You can use "CBC-yourname" as your organization name, or something else you'd like.

   ![IBM Bluemix Console](img/ibmaccountregister-6.png)

 3. Next, you will need to create a space (**step 3**).
 It will be a simplified way to handle the components you create, and manage the permissions.
-Use "CBC Dev Space" in there.
+You can use "CBC Dev Space" in there, or anything else you'd like.

   ![IBM Bluemix Console](img/ibmaccountregister-7.png)